medicalphysics/XRayMClib/docs/sphinx/physicsmodel.rst

 Binding energy option: Impulse Approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A more complex model for compton events are the impulse approximation model and is similar to how the EGSnrc monte carlo code handles compton interactions [#EGSnrc]_.
 This method approximate bound electrons by assuming the interacting electron have an initial momentum dependent on the current atomic shell.
 First a random atomic shell is sampled according to the number of electrons in each shell for the current element.
-The number of shells for each material in dxmclib is limited to 12 for materials consisting of one atomic element and for compounds.
+The number of shells for each material in XRayMClib is limited to 12 for materials consisting of one atomic element and for compounds.
 In cases where there are more than 12 electron shell configurations, typical in compounds with many elements or heavy elements, the shells with highest binding energies are included.
 For compounds an electron shell configuration is sampled according to number density of each element and number of electrons in each shell configuration.
 When the shell have been sampled, scatter angle and scattered photon energy is sampled according to the Klein-Nishina cross section.
 Note that the sampled shell must have binding energy less or equal to photon energy.

 Briefly, the electron is considered unbound but with a momentum :math:`p` corresponing to the binding energy of the electron: